Lately, we have turned our focus to lovely edible oils.

 What is the best cooking oil to use?

 We know from previous articles, that oils can be divided into two categories: unrefined and refined:

 Refined Oils: These are obtained through heat extraction, or with the use of chemical solvents.

-Unrefined Oils: These are the oils that should be used.
+Unrefined Oils: These are the oils that you should use when you are cooking.